eimoehtet/shopping-preferences-prediction/README.md

     *Note: If running in Google Colab, ensure you are connected to a GPU runtime if desired, and grant drive access if prompted.*

 ## Libraries Required
-All necessary Python libraries are listed in `requirements.txt` for each algorithm.
+All necessary Python libraries are listed in `requirements.txt`.
 Install them using:
 ```bash
 pip install -r requirements.txt
 ```